Alcohol Withdrawal: How Alcohol Detox Can Save Your Life

 Initially, your body will go through rapid changes, while toxins are removed from your system.
 During this time, you will experience many physical and psychological symptoms that can be effectively managed in a hospital, inpatient, or intensive outpatient setting.
 You may think that you can ride out withdrawal at home, but supervised withdrawal is the safest and most effective.

-Is Alcohol Detox in Orange County Right for Me?
+Is OHR’s Alcohol Detox in Orange County Right for Me?

 While your body is withdrawing from alcohol, it will go through many changes.
 Medically assisted alcohol detox can provide you with the support that can both help you feel better through the initial withdrawal process and also help you start down the path to permanent change.
-Medically assisted alcohol detox Orange County can help alleviate physical symptoms through fluid and nutritional support, medications, and medical monitoring while providing transition services to long-term treatment and community support.
+A medically-assisted alcohol detox program in Orange County can help alleviate physical symptoms through fluid and nutritional support, medications, and medical monitoring while providing transition services to long-term treatment and community support.

 Ocean Hills Recovery Inc, a drug and alcohol treatment center, has the experience and collaborative treatment philosophy that can set you up for success on your road to sobriety.
 Contact us today to get started.